Languages and Literature, University of Warwick

 Why do novels contain secrets?
 What purposes does ‘the secret’ serve in the contemporary novel?
 And why is this significant for understanding the social and political significance of novels in the twenty-first century?
 These questions guide the central focus of my thesis, which examines how an aesthetics of the secret in some Anglophone novels since the turn of the twenty-first century articulate the extent to which the novel can expose and contest neoliberalism in Britain.
 The relationship between neoliberalism and the dialectic of transparency and secrecy can be traced back through its intellectual history.
 Cumulatively, the understanding of transparency throughout these debates and advancements expresses a desire to eliminate social and psychological frictions that prevent the development of a seamless web between the economy and society.
 In Britain, the Thatcher, Major, and New Labour administrations shared this concern and were particularly influenced by some of neoliberalism’s intellectual architects.
 Building from this understanding of an ideational and institutional relationship between neoliberalism, transparency, and secrecy in Britain, my thesis investigates the contemporary Anglophone novel’s own relationship with ‘the secret’ and how it intersects with this neoliberal transformation of transparency and secrecy.

-Griffin, Christopher, 'A Brave New Postmodern Ustopia: (pre-)figurations of neoliberal capitalist realism in H.G.
+Griffin, C. J., 'A Brave New Postmodern Ustopia: (pre-)figurations of neoliberal capitalist realism in H.G.
 Well’s A Modern Utopia and Aldous Huxley’s Brave New World', Innervate: Leading Student Work in English Studies, Volume 11 (2018-19), pp. 194 - 202.

 Jul 2020: Panel Chair, 'Capitalism in Crisis', In Crisis: Art in the Eras of Emergency 1750 – Present (6th - 10th July), University of Cambridge.